Skip to content

 Revocable Living Trust

-revocable living trust (sometimes called a revocable trust, an inter vivos trust, or a living trust) is a trust that you create during your lifetime and can change at any time prior to your incapacity or death.
-It allows you to set out in writing how the assets will be distributed after you die.
-Assets can include real estate, bank accounts, investments, and other valuable possessions.
-This type of trust has many benefits, including enabling you to continue to manage your assets while also providing protection for your beneficiaries upon your death.
-Its primary purpose is the orderly administration of your estate upon your incapacity or death.
+A revocable living trust (sometimes called a revocable trust, an inter vivos trust, or a living trust) allows you to create a trust during your lifetime and change it any time before incapacity or death.
+It sets out in writing how you want your assets distributed after you die.
+Assets may include real estate, bank accounts, investments, and other valuables.

 Irrevocable Asset Protection Trusts